aveao/YoloNet-GTAV/README.md

 *Skip to 2 if you have ScriptHookV, skip to 3 if you have both SHV.Net and SHV.*

-**1)** Download and install ScriptHookV: http://www.dev-c.com/gtav/scripthookv/
+**1)** Download and install [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/) (or if you keep not listening to me and want to use it online, [go here](http://www.se7ensins.com/forums/threads/gta-online-online-bypass-1-28-mod-menu-mega-thread-info-thread.1318313/))

-**2-1)** Download https://github.com/crosire/scripthookvdotnet 's latest release (available here https://github.com/crosire/scripthookvdotnet/releases) / download current version's source code and compile (both will work, you pick.)
+**2-1)** Download [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet)'s latest release (available [here](https://github.com/crosire/scripthookvdotnet/releases)) / download current version's source code and compile (both will work, you pick.)

 **2-2)** Install it by copying the .asi and .dll file to GTA V folder.

-**3)** Download this project as zip (https://github.com/ardaozkal/DankNet-GTAV/archive/master.zip) and copy the .cs and .txt files (not license and readme.md) to the /scripts/ folder under your GTAV folder. (if it doesn't exist, create it)
+**3)** [Download this project as zip](https://github.com/ardaozkal/DankNet-GTAV/archive/master.zip) and copy the .cs and .txt files (not license and readme.md) to the /scripts/ folder under your GTAV folder. (if it doesn't exist, create it)

 **Done.** *It opens with F6 key.*